jteesang/jteesang/README.md

-### Hi there, I'm Julia ✨
+### I'm Julia!
+I like to build/understand systems, connect people together, and occassionally write and knit! ✨ 📝 🧶

 ## Currently
-- Building to fundamentally change existing systems for underserved communities
+- Exploring AI interfaces
 - Curating a **community of ambitious, creative individuals** to uplift one another

 ## Past